 Many people are fully aware that bankruptcy is an effective means of eliminating debt.
 However, many people fear that they cannot qualify for bankruptcy belief for a variety of reasons.
 Some people may believe that bankruptcy is only appropriate for people with complex finances.
 Others may believe that bankruptcy is only appropriate if you have no income whatsoever.
 In reality, neither of these beliefs are accurate.
 The simple fact of the matter is that most Pennsylvanians can qualify for at least some form of bankruptcy relief.

-When potential clients come to Sadek & Cooper’s Philadelphia bankruptcy lawyers, we often find that people are actually concerned regarding whether they can qualify for Chapter 7 bankruptcy.
+When potential clients come to Sadek Bankruptcy Law Offices’s Philadelphia bankruptcy lawyers, we often find that people are actually concerned regarding whether they can qualify for Chapter 7 bankruptcy.
 While many individuals who are considering bankruptcy can indeed qualify for a Chapter 7 filing, there are certain factors that may prevent the individual from receiving bankruptcy relief of any type.
 Before addressing what is needed to qualify for a Chapter 7 bankruptcy, we will first look at two common reasons why a bankruptcy discharge may not be available.

 Factors that May Disqualify Pennsylvanians from Filing for Bankruptcy